ga4gh/va-spec/schema/va-spec/base/def/VariantDiagnosticProposition.rst

 **Computational Definition**

-A Proposition reporting a conclusion from a single study about whether a variant is associated with an improved or worse outcome for a disease - based on interpretation of the study's results.
+A Proposition reporting a conclusion from a single study about whether a variant is associated with a disease (a diagnostic inclusion criterion), or absence of a disease (diagnostic exclusion criterion) - based on interpretation of the study's results.

 **Information Model**

-Some VariantPrognosticStudyProposition attributes are inherited from :ref:`Proposition`.
+Some VariantDiagnosticProposition attributes are inherited from :ref:`Proposition`.

 .. list-table::
    :class: clean-wrap